mlibrary/about-leverpress/src/content/home.md

 mapSection:
   description: >-
-    Learn about our impact with real-time mapping of views and downloads of our published content that occurred the previous day across the world and other statistics about the usage of our books.
+    Learn about our impact with real-time mapping of views and downloads of our published content that occurred over the previous four weeks across the world and other statistics about the usage of our books.
   heading: Our impact and reach is global
   mapImage: /assets/screen-shot-2019-11-18-at-11.29.58-am.png
 ---